The hydrodynamics of inverse phase transitions: Introduction

 A much less studied situation is the expansion of bubbles of inverse phase transitions, where the transition is from a lower minimum (of the zero--temperature potential) to a higher one, as presented in solid darker red arrow (inverse PT) in Fig.\ref{fig:schematic}.
 During inflation, we expect the true zero temperature vacuum to be populated and the symmetries to be broken by the vacuum expectation values of the scalar fields.
 The subsequent reheating will then increase the temperature of the bath and push the scalar fields to the origin, to the restoration of symmetries.
 The transition to the symmetric vacuum can then proceed via the nucleation of \emph{inverse} bubbles expanding \emph{against} the vacuum energy.
-Such a phenomenon has been studied in~\cite{Buen-Abad:2023hex, Kolesova:2023mno} in the context of reheating after inflation, or during the superheated deconfinement PTs of QCD that could occur during neutron stars mergers~\cite{Casalderrey-Solana:2022rrn}.
-These ``inverse'' bubbles will however differ in many respects from the bubbles nucleated during direct PTs.
+Such a phenomenon has been studied in~\cite{Buen-Abad:2023hex, Kolesova:2023mno} in the context of reheating after inflation, during the superheated deconfinement PTs of QCD that could occur during neutron stars mergers~\cite{Casalderrey-Solana:2022rrn} and {in some fast walls realisations of baryogenesis \cite{Caprini:2011uz} }. {Nevertheless, let us stress that our analysis is more general and only assumes that the universe finds itself in a false vacuum with lower ($T=0$) vacuum energy compared to the true vacuum.
+While reheating is the most straightforward realization, this could as well be the outcome of a specific thermal history during the standard cooling of the universe.} These ``inverse'' bubbles will then differ in many respects from the bubbles nucleated during direct PTs.

 In this paper, we present a thorough study of the modes of expansion of \emph{inverse} phase transitions and discuss their energy budget.
 We also investigate the velocity of such bubbles.
 Here is a summary of the main results of our study: \begin{itemize} \item The main parameters controlling the expansion are the wall velocity $\xi_w$ and the strength of the PT $-\alpha_N\equiv |\epsilon|/\rho_N$, where $\epsilon$ is the difference of vacuum energy, and $\rho_N$ is the radiation energy density at the nucleation temperature $T_{N}$. \item We find five different types of consistent solutions: weak and Chapman-Jouguet (CJ) inverse deflagrations, weak and CJ inverse detonations, and inverse hybrid solutions.
 They however differ in several respects from their direct counterparts.
 In the plasma frame, the fluid velocities are typically negative (toward the inside of the bubble), meaning that the plasma is being sucked into the bubble. \item We calculate the efficiency of the energy transfer from the phase transition to the bulk flow motion, which acts as the source of gravitational waves. \item We also study the pressure exerted on inverse bubbles.
 We discover a hydrodynamic obstruction to the expansion of inverse phase transition, very similar to the obstruction to the expansion of direct ones.
 In the regime of fast bubbles, where the collisionless approach can be applied, we find a new Boltzmann suppression of the plasma pressure. \end{itemize}